 King Cake Buttercream frosting

 - In a stand mixer with paddle attachment beat 1 cup of butter for 6 minutes until light and fluffy.
 Add in vanilla extract and confectioner's sugar on low.
-Add in 2-3 tbsp of heavy cream until you reach your desired consistency of frosting.
+Add in 2-3 tablespoon of heavy cream until you reach your desired consistency of frosting.
 You may need to add more confectioner's sugar and/or heavy cream.

 - Split up buttercream frosting into 3 bowls.
 Add in your gel yellow coloring to one bowl, green to one bowl and purple into one bowl.
 Mix well.
 Once whoopie pies have cooled pipe frosting onto bottom of one whoopie pie and top with another pie, creating a sandwich.